-If you have received a Kansas City speeding ticket, it's likely to be in the Kansas City, Missouri Municipal Court jurisdiction.
+If you've received a Kansas City speeding ticket, it's likely to be in the Kansas City, Missouri Municipal Court jurisdiction.
 More tickets are issued here than anywhere in the KC Metro area.

 (Click here f you have a Kansas City, Kansas ticket.)

 Futher on down this page, you will see a Kansas City, Missouri Municipal Court pay letter example.
 Approximately 10 days after you receive a ticket, the court will mail you a pay letter.
-If you don't receive this, it is likely because your address on your driver's license is not where you live.
+If you don't receive this, it's probably because your address on your driver's license is not where you live.

 The letter will have a fine on it and a perforated coupon at the bottom to send in with your payment.
 When you do this, you are pleading guilty (or no contest - same consequences) to a moving violation that will incur points and be recorded against your driving record for a period of about 3 years.